 - 15% of employees report miserable work experiences.

 Additionally, Gallup notes, “Four in 10 white-collar workers prefer to work from home, including more than half of computer and mathematical occupations.
 Other fields with a high preference for working from home include arts/design/entertainment/media, life/physical/social sciences, financial/insurance/real estate/consulting and legal occupations,” further proving that flexibility is no longer a “nice to have” but a requirement that employers must begin implementing if they want to retain and attract top talent.

 But what does a four-day workweek look like in terms of flexibility?

 The answer is different for every business, especially those that might need workers on the floor five to seven days out of the week.
 While some companies provide a full day off for the same compensation, others have asked employees to make up for the loss of time during the four days they’re “on.”

 Some business owners may balk at paying their workers the same amount of money for less time on the job, but even the U.S. is considering legislation that would reduce the 40-hour workweek to 32 hours nationwide, in part to catch up with years of stagnant pay.
 Still, the right recipe for a shorter workweek should be customized based on the needs of the business, which may fluctuate due to rapidly shifting customer demand.

 On the flip side, we know that customer experience (CX) is heavily shaped by the experience of our employees.
-And with CX being the core of everything we do, scaling down to a four-day workweek was a strategic move for our business.
+And with CX being the core of everything we do at Brightly, scaling down to a four-day workweek was a strategic move for our business.
 One that we’ve been fortunate to have many of our clients embrace and encourage.